Pistos/spa-seed/README.md

 * [PostgreSQL](http://www.postgresql.org/)

-It is highly recommended to configure PostgreSQL to allow passwordless local connections, for convenience sake.
+It is highly recommended to configure PostgreSQL to allow passwordless local connections, for convenience's sake.
 This is not strictly required, but then the burden of making DB authentication work properly becomes yours.

 ### Setup